SherG/cool-iron/blog/simplify.md

 <hr>

-When the mental clutter starts accumulating, I simply stop and ask <em>again</em>: What problem am I trying to solve?
+When the mental clutter starts accumulating, I simply stop and ask: What problem am I trying to solve?

 <hr>